-After an initial start in the radio industry as owner-manger of KNET in Palestine, McLendon obtained a construction permit for KLIF in Dal las in 1947
+After an initial start in the radio industry as owner-manger of KNET in Palestine, McLendon obtained a construction permit for KLIF in Dal las in 1947.

-In the 1950s, McLendon began using a list of the most popular records - a technique first employed by Midwest radio entrepreneur Todd Storz.- along with listener contests and colorful dise pockeys to create the top-40 format, which became a staple of the radio industry for nearly three decades.
+In the 1950s, McLendon began using a list of the most popular records - a technique first employed by Midwest radio entrepreneur Todd Storz - along with listener contests and colorful disc pockeys to create the top 40 format which became a staple of the radio industry for nearly three decades.

 Among the radio stations owned by the McLendon family partner ship were KABL-FM in San Francisco: KABL.
-Oakland.
-Calif: WNUS AM-FM.
-Chicago: WWW.
-Detroit WYSL-AM-FM Buffato/N Y.: KOST.
-Los.
-Angeles.
-WRIT.
-Milwankee: KILT, Houston; KTSA, San Antonio, KELP.
-El Paso: KEEL, Shreveport.
-La., and WAKY, Louisville, Ky.
+Oakland Calif; WNUS AM-FM, Chicago; WWWW, Detroit WYSL AM FM Buffalor, N.; KOST, Los Angeles, WRIT, Milwaukee; KILT, Houston; KTSA, San Antonio, KELP, El Paso; KEEL, Shreveport, La., and WAKY, Louisville, Ky.
+His family sold the last of many ments in precious metals and in 1981 wrote a book on the subject, Get Really Rich in the Coming Super Metals Boom.

 His family sold the last of many broadcast properties in 1978 and in vested the proceeds.
-During the late 1970s and early 1980s, McLendon became a recognized adviser on invest ments in precious metals and in 1981 wrote a book on the subject, Get Really Rich in the Coming Super Metals Boom.
+During the late 1970s and early 1980s, McLendon became a recognized adviser on invest